secretstartups/handbook/business-technology/data-team/platform/index.html.md

 * sensitive - `True` if this model contains sensitive data and is in the pumps_sensitive directory and schema
 * owner - your (or the business DRI's) gitlab handle

-**Step 3:** Create an [change issue in the platypus project](https://gitlab.com/gitlab-com/business-technology/enterprise-apps/integrations/platypus/-/issues/new) using the 'change' issue template so that the Integration team can map and integrate the data into the target application.
+**Step 3:** Create an [issue in the platypus project](https://gitlab.com/gitlab-com/business-technology/enterprise-apps/integrations/platypus/-/issues/new) using the 'change' issue template so that the Integration team can map and integrate the data into the target application.

 ### Current Data Pumps